HenrYxZ/digital-image/README.md

 Image created from a function

 ## Project 2 - Image creation of half-plane, circle and polynomial.
-Anti-aliasing.
+Antialiasing.

 ![circle](docs/circle.jpg)